-If you’re navigating perimenopause or postmenopause, you’re not imagining it—menopause symptoms can touch almost every part of life.
+If you’re going through perimenopause or postmenopause, its symptoms can affect almost every part of your life.
 Hot flashes and night sweats steal sleep.
 Mood swings and brain fog make regular days feel harder.

 And the usual advice can sound vague: “try to relax,” “watch your diet,” “give it time.”
 You deserve more than that.